Core Java Part 2 : Collections Framework (HashMap & HashSet)

 🔧 2.2 Internal Mechanics

-Internally, a HashSet<E>
+Internally, a HashSet<E> is implemented as:

 private transient HashMap<E, Object> map;